ShaderShaker/ShaderShaker/README.md

 How to build
 ------------

-Premake is used as project generator.
+Cmake is used as project generator.
 To build the project, follow those steps :

-    cd src/hlsl_parser               # go to HLSL parser directory ./generate_parser.sh             # generate the HLSL parser (use .bat file for Windows systems) mkdir build                      #
+    mkdir build                  #
     cmake -G "Unix Makefiles" .. # You can use any generator make                         # make the lib and the binary make test                    # Run the tests